 The Lambda Alpha International awards honor men and women—both members and non-members—who have notably advanced the field of land economics through their achievements and service to their profession, community and chapter.
-Awards including: Public Service Award, Urban Affairs Award, Journalism Award, Author Award, Richard T. Ely Distinguished Educator Award, Humanitarian Award, International Fellow Award, Edward L. Johnson Member of the Year Award, and the Skyline Award. https://www.lai.org/awards
+Awards including: International Urban Affairs/Public Official Award; International Member of the Year Award; International Journalist/Author Award; Richard T. Ely Distinguished Educator Award, International Fellow Award, and the International Skyline Award. https://www.lai.org/awards

 We presented a special Baltimore Chapter Award to a very special Chapter Member at our Annual Dinner on December 9, 2020.

 Congratulations to our 2020 Chapter Member of the Year

 Congratulations to our 2019 Chapter Member of the Year

 Congratulations to our 2017 Chapter Member of the Year